 Patience is a virtue in the hunt for dark matter.
 Experiment after experiment has come up empty in the search — and the newest crop is no exception.

-Astronomical observations hint at the presence of an unknown kind of matter sprinkled throughout the cosmos.
-Several experiments are focused on the search for one likely dark matter candidate: weakly interacting massive particles, or WIMPs.
-But those particles are yet to be spotted.
+Observations hint at the presence of an unknown kind of matter sprinkled throughout the cosmos.
+Several experiments are focused on the search for one likely dark matter candidate: weakly interacting massive particles, or WIMPs (SN: 11/12/16, p.
+14).
+But those particles have yet to be spotted.

-New results, posted online at arXiv.org in recent months, continue the trend.
+Recent results, posted at arXiv.org, continue the trend.
 The PandaX-II experiment, based in China, found no hint of the particles, scientists reported August 23.
 The XENON1T experiment in Italy also came up WIMPless according to a May 18 paper.
-Scientists with the DEAP-3600 experiment in Sudbury, Canada, reported their first results on July 25.
-Signs of dark matter?
-Nada.
-And the SuperCDMS experiment in the Soudan mine in Minnesota likewise found no WIMP hints, scientists reported August 29.
+Scientists with the DEAP-3600